markaren/ros2_examples/README.md

 ## Running the examples

 > Start by building the workspace with colcon (see above).
 Do this each time you make changes to the workspace.
+Note: In each new terminal you must first run `./install/setup*` (no extension on linux, `.bat` in cmd and `.ps1` in PowerShell) to source the workspace.

 In one terminal run:
 ```bash